chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/how-low-can-you-go.md

 ---
-description: How Low Can You Go is a common minigame added in version v0.1 Alpha.
+description: How Low Can You Go is a minigame added in version v0.1 Alpha.
 It is based on the YouTube version of the same name.
 ---

 {{ game.yt_version("common/how-low-can-you-go/") }}